Marine Evidence based Sensitivity Assessment (MarESA) - summary

 The approaches differ in the following.

-1. The list of pressures likely affect marine species and habitats has been updated and expanded in line with statutory conservation agency advice and ongoing work to support marine planning and management advice in the UK, and the needs of the Marine Strategy Framework Directive (MSFD)
+1. The list of pressures that likely affect marine species and habitats has been updated and expanded in line with statutory conservation agency advice and ongoing work to support marine planning and management advice in the UK, and the needs of the Marine Strategy Framework Directive (MSFD)

 2. As a result, the benchmarks for the expanded list of pressures have also been redefined.